Tanning Salon Software Management

 - Reduce declines with CCAUS

 The Internal Revenue Service released “final and temporary regulations” with regard to the indoor tanning services excise tax imposed by the Patient Protection and Affordable Care Act.
-To make these regulations more easily understandable, here are the most commonly asked questions regarding these new requirements for the salon owner.
+To make these regulations more easily understandable, here are the most commonly asked questions regarding these new requirements.

 Q: When do I collect the tax?